Russian Railways: Suburban passenger companies

 Since 2009, the company is not a direct carrier of suburban passengers.
 Suburban transport is now operated by passenger companies founded by the executive agencies of the Russian Federation, Russian Railways and private investors.
 As of 2016, there are 25 suburban passenger companies (SPC), and Russian Railways owns a majority stake in 19 of them.

 Especially for the SPC a zero tariff for the use of railway infrastructure was introduced.
 Russian Railways receives 25 billion rubles subsidies as compensation annually from the State.
 Commuter traffic in the whole network increased in 2011 on 5.6% and is about 878.33 million people.
 Passenger turnover rail in the Russian regions ranges from 5% to 30% in total passenger traffic.

 Sponsorship

 Since its establishment in 2003, Russian Railways sponsoring FC Lokomotiv Moscow in the Russian Premier League.

 Since February 2016 Russian Railways is the sponsor of Rodina Kirov, a bandy team in the Russian Bandy Super League.

-Assets

 Infrastructure

+Branches

 As of 31 December 2009, the total operational length of railway is 85 281 km, including the track gauge of – 84 446 km, the length of continuous welded rails 74.4 thousand km, the railway network operated by 166 975 switches, 138 tunnels and 30,727 bridges.

 The length of lines equipped with automatic block (AB) and centralized control, is 62,055 km, or 72.9%.
 Devices of railway automation and remote control on the Russian railway network served with 203 distance signaling, centralization and blocking and with one technical center of automation and remote control.

-The following Railways belong to RZD: